the-fanan/hollatags-task-fanan-dala/readme.md

 The server's capacity would have to be taken into consideration to ensure that it can handle the number of workers needed to process the job fast enough.

+## Testing
+To run the tests I have set up in `Tests\Unit`, run:

+`./vendor/bin/phpunit`

+The above command must be run from the root folder of this project.

 ## Contributors
 [Fanan Dala](https://fanandala.com)